sidebar hamburger menu

 Anti-bot protection

-Starting from version 5.6, Imunify360 distinguishes bots from real visitors using the JavaScript challenge "Splash Screen."
+Starting from version 5.6, Imunify360 distinguishes bots from real visitors using the Anti-Bot Challenge.
 Most bots don’t solve the challenge, and their requests will not reach web applications such as WordPress, Drupal, and others.
 This can save the server’s resources and protects websites from scanners, automated attacks, and web-spammers.

-Only bad actors will be redirected to the Imunify360 Splash Screen challenge page.
+Only bad actors will be redirected to the Imunify360 Anti-Bot Challenge page.
 Legitimate visitors get original content without any verification page nor any delay.
-The users forced to the Splash Screen will not see the challenge or CAPTCHA and be redirected to the page with the original content.
 Cookies and JavaScript support are required in a browser to successfully pass the challenge of Anti-bot protection.

 The “Anti-bot protection” feature will not block legitimate bots (e.g., Google crawler).